NagelTech/NTJsonStore/README.md

  - allow path for store to be set.

  - getCompletionQueue to continue using the collection or store queue if already in that context?
 Does that makes sense?
-Maybe to help make transations work

  - tests